Squalodon: Description

-Ancestral and modern features

 These whales are characterized by both ancestral and modern features.
 Their teeth are the most evident ancestral feature.
 At this time in history other toothed whales were evolving simple conical teeth while Squalodontidae retained their primitive dentition that their ancestors (the archaeocetes) had developed.
 Today living odontocetes have little variation in their teeth.
 Squalodontids' teeth are much more complex: they are widely spaced apart; their cheek teeth are triangular and serrated for grasping and cutting.
 Due to the efficiency of their primitive dentition squalodontids could have a diverse variety of prey.
 Another ancestral quality of the Squalodontidae is their necks.
 Squalodontid necks are more compressed than their ancestors, the Archaeoceti.
 Compared to toothed whales at that time, the squalodontids were likely more mobile.
 Paleontologists also believe that the dorsal fins were reduced but larger than that of the ancestors.
 Shark toothed whales also possess many modern features.
 Their crania were well compressed, their rostrums were telescoped outward, and their skulls show proof of the origin of echolocation.
+In S. grateloupii, the rostrum made up more than 60% of the total length of its skull.